fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 ## Using fleetctl

-You can use `fleetctl` to accomplish many tasks you would typically need to do through the UI(User Interface).
+You can use `fleetctl` to accomplish many tasks you would typically need to do through the Fleet UI.
 You can even set up or apply configuration files to the Fleet server.

 ### Available commands

 Much of the functionality available in the Fleet UI is also available in `fleetctl`.
-You can run queries, add and remove users, generate install packages to add new hosts, get information about existing hosts, and more!
+You can run queries, add and remove users, generate installer packages to add new hosts, get information about existing hosts, and more!
 The following commands are available for use with `fleetctl`:

    | Command                    | Description                                                        |
    |:---------------------------|:-------------------------------------------------------------------|